langhorst/go-stringcase/README.md

 # go-stringcase

-**go-stringcase** is a Go library that makes it so you can convert strings to different casing styles:
+**go-stringcase** is a Go library that makes it so you can convert strings to and from different casing styles:
 * lower case
 * UPPER CASE
 * Title Case